 Yes, there are sharks in Aruba.
 The sharks are found further out in the open water, they are not known to come near the beaches.
 You will find that there are over 20 species of sharks in the Dutch Caribbean islands.

 The Dutch Caribbean islands are home to at least 20 species of sharks.
-In the seas around Aruba is home to the well-known sharks like the reef sharks, whale sharks, and hammerhead sharks.
+The seas around Aruba are home to well-known sharks like reef sharks, whale sharks, and hammerhead sharks.

-These the some of the species of sharks that are in Caribbean sea.
+These are some of the species of sharks that are in the Caribbean sea.